Trans Canada Trail Mile Zero : St. John's Newfoundland

 Fixed Coffee St. John's Newfoundland.

 We then continued on up to the Signal Hill National Historic Site to watch the Signal Hill Tattoo.
 We rushed up to the top of Signal Hill for the 11 am performance along with lots of other people, many of whom were German visitors off the AidaVita cruise ship that was in the harbour.
 After hurrying to the top of the hill we discovered that the demonstration was being held at the lower parade grounds, halfway down.
 We headed back down, purchased our tickets, and enjoyed the multi-era presentation.
-This re-enactment payed tribute to the Newfoundland's military past through a showcase of historical music, manoeuvres and pageantry.
+This re-enactment paid tribute to the Newfoundland's military past through a showcase of historical music, manoeuvres and pageantry.
 Specifically, the demonstration was dedicated to Newfoundland’s military contribution leading up to the First World War.

 Signal Hill Tattoo Newfoundland St. John's.